How to Tidy Up Knitted Buttonholes?

 For Vertical Buttonholes

-As you know, the buttonhole in this style runs vertically across multiple rows.
-Since you work up to the buttonhole’s start and add a second yarn in this method, you will have a leftover tail measuring a few inches.
+In vertical buttonholes, the opening runs vertically across multiple rows.
+When you work up to the buttonhole start and introduce a second yarn, you create a leftover tail of 10–15cm.
+This tail is essential for finishing.

 Surrounding Stitches